A new mechanism for generating particle number asymmetry through interactions: The expectation value of PNA

 \section{The expectation value of PNA}

 The SDEs obtained in the previous section allow us to write the solutions for both Green's functions and fields in the form of integral equations.
-They are unambiguously written as a sum of two terms.
-The solution of the field is written as,

-$\hat{\varphi}_{i,\text{free}}$ is the free part contribution while $\hat{\varphi}_{i,\text{int}}$ is the contribution due to cubic interaction.
-Their expressions are given in Eqs.\eqref{def_field_free} and \eqref{def_field_int}, respectively.
-The Green's function is also written as a sum of the free part and the interaction part,

-The expression of the free part is given in Eq.\eqref{A_Gfree}, while the interaction part $\hat{G}_{ij,\text{int}}$ is given in Eq.\eqref{Ghat_b_int}.

 In this section, we present the correction to the expectation value of the PNA up to the first order contribution with respect to the cubic interaction.
 For this purpose, in subsection \ref{subsec1}, we show how one analytically obtains the solutions of SDEs.
 We write down the solutions up to the first order of the cubic interaction.
 In the subsection \ref{subsec2}, we also write the expectation value of the PNA up to the first order of the cubic interaction and investigate it by taking into account of the time dependence of the scale factor.